- Hits: 450

 In 2001, the NRA displaced the American Association of Retired Persons (AARP) as Washington's most powerful lobbying group, according to Fortune magazine's top 25 list.
 The American Israel Public Affairs Committee (AIPAC) is ranked four, after AARP and the National Federation of Independent Business, and just ahead of the Association of Trial Lawyers of America.

-Of course Washington Report readers know where this is going—who could resist comparing the NRA with AIPAC?
+Of course Washington Report on Middle East Affairs, readers know where this is going—who could resist comparing the NRA with AIPAC?
 Both lobbies prosper when their members feel besieged.
 The NRA thrives on crisis-driven fund-raising appeals to its members, warning the government is trying to take away their guns.
 Of course, if reasonable gun laws were on the books, there would be no reason for the NRA to exist.
 Similarly, when Israel is perceived as fighting "existential" dangers, money pours into AIPAC coffers to protect Israel and influence U.S. foreign policy regardless of American national interests.
 If Israel actually made peace with its Arab neighbors, there would be nothing for AIPAC to do, and donations would dry up.

 AIPAC is called "the NRA of foreign policy lobbies," according to <www.busi nesspundit.com>, as well as "a hard-edged, pugnacious bunch that took names and kept score."
 The article, which looks at the 10 top lobbies in Washington, DC, adds: "The almost-unilateral popular support of Israel in America, not to mention the nearly $3 billion in aid the country receives every year, did not come about by accident.
 It's the result of over 50 years of hard lobbying."